-Grief is expressed differently across different cultures.
+Grief has no set pattern.
+It is expressed differently across different cultures.
 Some people like to be expressive and public with their emotions, while others like to keep grief private.

 Most people find the grief lessens with time.
 They may always carry sadness and miss the person who has died, but are able to find meaning and experience pleasure again.
 Some people even find new wisdom and strength after experiences of loss.

 Grief is usually described in relation to the death of a loved one, but other types of major loss can also lead to feelings of grief.
-The more significant a loss is, the more intense grief may be.
+The more significant a loss, the more intense grief may be.

 People may feel grief over:

 - the death of a loved one – grief can be particularly severe following the death of an infant or child, or a suicide